flokoe/bash-hackers-wiki/docs/syntax/ccmd/if_clause.md

 **Multiple commands as condition**

-It\'s perfectly valid to do:
+It's perfectly valid to do:

     if echo "I'm testing!"; [ -e /some/file ]; then
       ...
     fi

-The exit code that dictates the condition\'s value is the exit code of the very last command executed in the condition-list (here: The `[ -e /some/file ]`)
+The exit code that dictates the condition's value is the exit code of the very last command executed in the condition-list (here: The `[ -e /some/file ]`)

 **A complete pipe as condition**

 A complete pipe can also be used as condition.
-It\'s very similar to the example above (multiple commands):
+It's very similar to the example above (multiple commands):

     if echo "Hello world!" | grep -i hello >/dev/null 2>&1; then